R3ym0nd0/Frontend-Development/Portfolio/MyWebPortfolio (v0.0.1)/README.md

 ## 🙌 Why I'm Building This

-Although I’m not pursuing web development as a career, understanding front-end design helps me in my main goal — becoming a professional Web Penetration Tester.
+Although I’m not pursuing web development as a career, understanding front-end design helps me in my main goal to become a professional Web Penetration Tester.
 By understanding how websites are structured, I can better find and exploit vulnerabilities during tests.

 ---